uschti/Hassio-AMB-Dynamic-Energy-Addons/README.md

 This project is licensed under the **MIT License**.

-Please note this license permits use **for personal, educational, and open-source projects only**.

-If you plan to distribute or commercialize this integration or part of its code in a paid product or service, please contact the author for licensing terms.

 ## Development & Support

 For bugs or feature requests, please open an issue on the [GitHub repository](https://github.com/uschti/Hassio-AMB-Dynamic-Energy-Addons).